open-telemetry/opentelemetry-specification/specification/trace/api.md

 As an exception to this, if overwriting of values is supported, this results in clearing the previous value and dropping the attribute key from the set of attributes.

-`null` values within arrays MUST be preserved as-is (i.e., passed on to span processors / exporters as `null`).
-If exporters do not support exporting `null` values, they MAY replace those values by 0, `false`, or empty strings.
-This is required for map/dictionary structures represented as two arrays with indices that are kept in sync (e.g., two attributes `header_keys` and `header_values`, both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

 Note that the OpenTelemetry project documents certain ["standard attributes"](semantic_conventions/README.md) that have prescribed semantic meanings.